microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/PutRelativeFile.rst

 Response
 --------

-The response to a PutRelativeFile call is JSON (as specified in :rfc:`4627`) containing a number of properties, some of which are optional.
+The response to a |operation| call is JSON (as specified in :rfc:`4627`) containing a number of properties, some of which are optional.

 ..  include:: /_fragments/param_types.rst